badsectorlabs/ludus/docs/docs/quick-start/install-ludus.md

 ```

 The `install.sh` script will install the `ludus` client, and optionally shell completions, and then prompt to install the server.
 Follow the interactive installer.
-If you are unsure of any option, just accept the default value.
-The installer will start and reboot the machine.
+On standalone Debian, the installer starts and reboots the machine.
+On Proxmox, it creates the LXC without rebooting the host.

+On Proxmox, use the [LXC installer guide](../deployment-options/proxmox-lxc.md)
+for the installer prompts, non-interactive options, and cluster requirements.

 After the reboot, the install will continue automatically.
 To monitor its progress, ssh into
 the machine, elevate to root, and run `ludus-install-status`.